 As with selling in multiple currencies, if you have plans to expand internationally, then it’s worth bearing multilingual selling in mind.
 Some ecommerce platforms are considerably better than others for that.

 The key thing to consider when looking at multilingual features is whether the platform gives you the flexibility to create separate versions of your site yourself, or requires you to use a machine translation service.

 (Generally speaking, the first option is better).

-If you are serious about international selling you ideally want to use a platform that lets you sell using either:
+If you are serious about selling internationally, aim to use a platform that lets you create a website using:

 - a folder structure — yoursite.com/fr/, yoursite.com/de/ etc.